-Relevant E PRs NELNA approach to addressing relevant EPR Code Detailed Description requirements of the EPRs EMF1 Deliver project in general accordance with an Environmental Management System Develop, implement and maintain an Environmental Management System (EMS) that conforms to Australian Standard AS/NZS ISO 14001:2015 Environmental Management Systems - requirements with guidance for use through design, construction and operation of North East Link.
-NELNA maintains an EMS in relation to international standard ISO14001.
-The NELNA EMS is described in Section 8.
+Relevant EPRs M80RRA approach to addressing relevant EPR Code Detailed Description requirements of the EPRs EMF1 Deliver project in general accordance with an Environmental Management System Develop, implement and maintain an Environmental Management System (EMS) that conforms to Australian Standard AS/NZS ISO 14001:2015 Environmental Management Systems - requirements with guidance for use through design, construction and operation of North East Link.
+M80RRA maintains an EMS in relation to international standard ISO14001.
+The M80RRA EMS is described in Section 8.
 EMF2 Deliver project in accordance with an Environmental Strategy and Management Plans Prepare and implement an Environmental Strategy, Construction Environmental Management Plan (CEMP), Worksite Environmental Management Plans (WEMPs), Operation Environmental Management Plan (OEMP) (operator only) and other plans as required by the Environmental Performance Requirements (EPRs) and in accordance with the Environmental Management Framework (EMF).
 The Environmental Strategy, CEMP, WEMPs and OEMP must be developed in consultation with relevant stakeholders as listed in the EMF and as required by NELP or under any statutory approvals.
 The CEMP must be prepared with reference to best practice and EPA Publication 1834, Civil construction, building and demolition guide.
-NELNA has developed an Environmental Strategy and management plans in accordance with the EPRs, as part of the NELNA EMS as described in Section 8.
-Mitigation of noise and environmental impacts to land, surface water, groundwater and air are incorporated into the CEMP and environmental sub plans in accordance with the EPRs and the EPA Victoria Civil construction, building and demolition guide 1834, and the General Environmental Duty (GED) under the Environment Protection Act 2017.
+M80RRA has developed an Environmental Strategy and management plans in accordance with the EPRs, as part of the M80RRA EMS as described in Section 8.
+Mitigation of noise and environmental impacts to land, surface water, groundwater and air are incorporated into the CEMP and environmental sub plans in accordance with the EPRs and the EPA Victoria Civil construction, building and demolition guide 1834, and the General Environmental Duty (GED) under the Environment Protection Act 2017 .
 EMF3 Audit and report on environmental compliance Appoint an Independent Environmental Auditor (IEA) to: Review the Environmental Strategy, CEMP, WEMPs, OEMP and other plans required by the EPRs for compliance with the EMF and the EPRs Undertake environmental audits of compliance with and implementation of the EPRs and the Environmental Strategy, CEMP, WEMPs, OEMP and other plans required by the EPRs.
 The IEA must include persons with expertise, based on qualifications and experience, appropriate to allow the roles specified for the IEA in the EMF to be properly carried out; including a person(s) appointed by the EPA as an environmental auditor for contaminated soil and groundwater given the potential risk of acid sulfate soils, and to ensure that there is no risk of vapour or gas intrusion from former landfills.
-Audits must occur during construction and for five years after opening of North East Link, or as otherwise agreed with the Minister for Planning.
-A six monthly summary report must be provided to the Minister for Planning that summarises the findings of audits carried out during the reporting period.
-A close-out report must be provided to the Minister for Planning NELP will appoint the IEA for review and verification activities for Alliance documentation and performance.
+NELP will appoint the IEA for review and verification activities for Alliance documentation and performance.
 The IEA will undertake environmental audits of compliance with and implementation of the CCP and relevant management plans.
 Further details on the IEA are provided in Section 1.1.3.